AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/drop-down.md

 exl-id: 9d59d0d2-d38f-4ed5-8b43-984c45f26f27
 ---

+<span class="preview"> This article contains content about the **Allow Rich Text for Title** feature, a pre-release feature.
+The pre-release feature is accessible only through our [pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features).</span>

 # Drop-down list {#drop-down-list-adaptive-forms-core-component}

 A drop-down list in an Adaptive form allows users to select one or more option from a list of predefined options.
 The options can be of type String, Number, or Boolean.
 Additionally, the drop-down list component can be configured to have different validation and default values.